RoboSats/robosats/CONTRIBUTING.md

 All RoboSats contributors submit changes via pull requests.
 The workflow is as follows:

- - Fork the repository
+1. Fork the repository
- - Create a topic branch from the `main` branch
+2. Create a topic branch from the `main` branch
+3. Install [pre-commit](https://pre-commit.com/#installation) and initialize it:
+   - ```
+     pip install pre-commit
+     ```
+   - ```
+     pre-commit install
+     ```
+   Pre-commit installs git hooks that automatically checks the codebase for styleguide consistencies and runs formatters like prettier and black and performs other chores automatically on git events (mostly before a commit).
+If the pre-commit fails when you commit your changes, please fix the problems it points out.
- - Commit patches
+4. Commit patches
- - Run formatter if the frontend was changed: `npm run format`
- - Squash redundant or unnecessary commits
+6. Squash redundant or unnecessary commits
- - Submit a pull request from your topic branch back to the `main` branch of the main repository
+7. Submit a pull request from your topic branch back to the `main` branch of the main repository
- - Make changes to the pull request if reviewers request them and request a re-review
+8. Make changes to the pull request if reviewers request them and request a re-review

 Pull requests should be focused on a single change.
 Do not mix, for example, refactorings with a bug fix or implementation of a new feature.
 This practice makes it easier for fellow contributors to review each pull request.